-Domain names are not treated as an IP subject matter.
-However, good-faith senior users of domain names may argue bad faith if a lawsuit is filed by persons who register their designation as the trademark (in certain cases, a trademark invalidation action may be also appropriate).
+Domain names are not treated as IP subject matter.
+However, good-faith senior users of domain names may bring a charge of bad faith if a lawsuit is filed by persons who register the senior users' designation as a trademark (in certain cases, a trademark invalidation action may be also appropriate).